benjamin-york/CM-galois-images/Division_Fields/README.md

-This `Magma` code in this folder verifies claims made in our paper about division fields of elliptic curves with certain CM j-invariants.
+The `Magma` code in this folder verifies claims made in our paper about division fields of elliptic curves with certain CM j-invariants.

 `DivisionField_D-3` verifies the claims made in Prop.
 3.12 of our paper for the 3- and 9-division fields of elliptic curves with CM discriminant -3 (j-invariant 0).